usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 _This section is normative._

-This section provides the detailed requirements specific for each type of authenticator.
-With the exception of reauthentication requirements specified in [Section 4](#AAL_SEC4) and the requirement for verifier impersonation resistance at AAL3 described in [Section 5.2.5](#verifimpers), the technical requirements for each of the authenticator types are the same regardless of the AAL at which the authenticator is used.
+This section provides the detailed requirements specific to each type of authenticator.
+With the exception of reauthentication requirements specified in [Section 4](#AAL_SEC4), and the requirement for verifier impersonation resistance at AAL3 described in [Section 5.2.5](#verifimpers), the technical requirements for each of the authenticator types are the same regardless of the AAL at which the authenticator is used.

 ### <a name="reqauthtype"></a> 5.1.
 Requirements by Authenticator Type